botnursery/METRICS/README.md

 # METRICSgit
-Various projects and their separate parts for sharing and working, mainly related to FPGA.
+Various projects and their separate parts for sharing and working, mainly related to FPGA, DeFi/FinTech.